 Address: 750 E Harbor Blvd, Ventura, CA 93001

-Tourists can walk, jog, bike, and take in the beauty of the ocean views.
+Tourists can walk, jog, bike, and enjoy the beauty.
 There are also restaurants on the pier with excellent sunset viewing opportunities.

 In addition, there are boogie boards and beach chairs available at the dock if you plan on heading to San Buenaventura State Beach or Surfers Point Beach.
-Both beaches are easily accessible by the Ventura Promenade from the pier.
+Both beaches are easily accessible from the pier by the Ventura Promenade.